Lauriche-Git/How-To-Create-A-Virtual-Machine-In-AWS/README.md

 ## 🎯 Objective
  The goal of this lab is to deploy a virtual machine in AWS and ensure it is properly configured, accessible, and operational.
-This lab helps build foundationalAWS infrastructure skills commonly used in real-world IT environments.
+This lab helps build foundational AWS infrastructure skills commonly used in real-world IT environments.

 ## 🪜 Skills Practiced
  #### AWS Portal navigation